core-interaction/core-interaction.github.io/topic/box-model/index.md

-Then we have *[border](https://developer.mozilla.org/en-US/docs/Web/CSS/border)*.
+Then we have [*border*](https://developer.mozilla.org/en-US/docs/Web/CSS/border).
 Border is… the border around an element.
 It has its own `border-width`, `border-color`, and also `border-style`:

-{% include figure.html src='/example/border-style/demo' %}
+{% include figure.html src='/example/border/demo' caption='The shorthand `border-top` property value order here doesn’t matter!
+Isn’t CSS logical.' height='42rem' %}

-Look at all those borders.
-Border, border, border… what does that word even mean.
-Border.

-{% include figure.html src='/example/border/demo' %}
+{% include figure.html src='/example/border-style/demo' height='58rem' caption='Look at all those borders.' %}

-This uses the shorthand `border-top` property.
-The order of the values here doesn’t matter!
-Isn‘t CSS logical.